ko1/rubyhackchallenge/EN/3_practice.md

   * The name of the method called by `rb_funcall` is specified by its `ID`, a Symbol.
 To generate the `ID` in C, we use `rb_intern("...")`.
 An `ID` is a unique value for a C string in a Ruby process.
 In Ruby it is called a Symbol, and in Java it is an `intern`ed string.
   * We want to call `Time.at` with 1 argument, so we specify `1` and pass the actual argument `INT2NUM(day_before_sec)` as the final parameter.

 There are a number of problems with this implementation.
-Try comparing it with Ruby's actual implementation and see if you can understand the differences
+Try comparing it with Ruby's actual implementation and see if you can understand the differences.

 ## Extension libraries